neondatabase/website/content/docs/guides/partner-consumption-limits.md

 The `quota` object includes an array of parameters used to set threshold limits.
 Their names generally match their corresponding metric:

 - `active_time_seconds` &#8212; Sets the maximum amount of time your project's computes are allowed to be active during the current billing period.
-It excludes time when computes are in an `Idle` state due to [auto-suspension](/docs/reference/glossary#autosuspend).
+It excludes time when computes are in an idle state due to [scale to zero](/docs/reference/glossary#scale-to-zero).
 - `compute_time_seconds` &#8212; Sets the maximum amount of CPU seconds allowed in total across all of a project's computes.
 This includes any computes deleted during the current billing period.
 Note that the larger the compute size per endpoint, the faster the project consumes `compute_time_seconds`.
 For example, 1 second at .25 vCPU costs .25 compute seconds, while 1 second at 4 vCPU costs 4 compute seconds.
   | vCPUs | active_time_seconds | compute_time_seconds |
   |:-------|:----------------------|:-----------------------|